Reiningecho90/chances-discord-bot-public/README.md

 - Closed embed issue (10/2/2021)
 - v0.2 released 9/30 (10/2/2021)
 - Working on analytics and tracking for bot, information under issues tab (10/3/2021)
+- Expansion into more servers is being worked on (10/6/2021)